UNIVERSITY UNITARIAN CHURCH

 Reflection Groups

-Fall 2025 Soul Matters Reflection Groups:
+Spring 2026 Soul Matters Reflection Groups

-Why this program?
+Why this curriculum?

 Soul Matters’ distinguishing characteristic is a focus on deep listening that helps us heal spiritual disconnection, but in a unique process.
 Soul Matters invites us to listen to each other deeply and with discipline.
 Deep listening is not passive, but requires effort and intentionality.
 Participants are invited to practice three distinct disciplines of deep listening during their meeting time: